tradingkey.logo

 By Samuel Indyk

-Jan 28 (Reuters) - Short-end euro zone bond yields fell on Wednesday after European Central Bank policymakers flagged that recent euro appreciation could start to have an effect on inflation and the path of interest rates.
+- Short-end euro zone bond yields fell slightly on Wednesday after European Central Bank policymakers flagged that recent euro appreciation could start to have an effect on inflation and the path of interest rates.

 The euro zone is a net energy importer, so even slight currency appreciation can significantly lower the price of energy and other imported goods, which could push inflation down.

-Austrian central bank governor Martin Kocher said in an interview with the Financial Times that the gains so far in the euro were "modest" and did not yet require a response, but if sharper appreciation lowered inflation projections then they might need to think about cutting rates.
+Austrian central bank governor Martin Kocher said in an interview with the Financial Times that the euro's gains so far were "modest" and did not yet require a response, but if sharper appreciation lowered inflation projections then it might be time to think about cutting rates.

-Fellow policymaker Francois Villeroy de Galhau, of France, said the central bank was closely monitoring the currency and possible consequences for lower inflation.
+Fellow policymaker Francois Villeroy de Galhau, of France, said the ECB was closely monitoring the currency and possible consequences for lower inflation.

 RATE CUT BETS

-Markets slightly added to bets on a rate cut by the summer following the comments.
+Markets slightly added to bets on an ECB rate cut by the summer following the comments.
 Futures imply about a 22% chance of a rate cut by July, from around 15% on Tuesday EURESTECBM5X6=ICAP.

-Germany's 2-year bond yield DE2YT=RR, which is sensitive to changes in ECB rate expectations, fell 2.5 basis points to 2.078%, its lowest level in a week.
+Germany's 2-year bond yield DE2YT=RR, which is sensitive to changes in ECB rate expectations, was last down by 2 basis points to 2.0806%, after touching its lowest level in a week earlier in the session.

-Rene Albrecht, analyst at DZ Bank, already expects euro zone inflation to drop below 2% in the first and second quarters of this year due to base effects from higher energy prices dropping out of the annual calculation.
+DZ Bank analyst Rene Albrecht already expects euro zone inflation to drop below 2% in the first and second quarters of this year due to base effects from higher energy prices dropping out of the annual calculation.

 "If you add another layer of deflationary impulses from the exchange rate, we can make a case that the ECB might cut once or twice," Albrecht said, although he noted that the euro would need to strengthen further for that to be the case.

-The dollar index =USD, which measures the currency against six peers including the euro, fell to its lowest since early 2022.
+The dollar index =USD, which measures the currency against six peers including the euro, hovered near a four-year low.

 SPREAD BETWEEN GERMAN AND FRENCH BENCHMARKS TIGHTENS

-France's 10-year yield FR10YT=RR dropped 2 bps, with the spread between German and French 10-year yields DE10FR10=RR touching 55.15 bps, its tightest level since French President Emmanuel Macron called a snap election in June 2024.
+France's 10-year yield FR10YT=RR dropped less than 1 bp.
+Earlier on Wednesday, the spread between German and French 10-year yields DE10FR10=RR touched 55.15 bps, its tightest level since French President Emmanuel Macron called a snap election in June 2024.
+It was last at around 56 bps.

-The spread has been tightening aggressively in the last two weeks after the French government said it would use constitutional powers to pass a budget for 2026.
+The spread has been tightening sharply in the last two weeks after the French government said it would use constitutional powers to pass a budget for 2026.

 "The story has run its course now and it won't tighten that much anymore," DZ Bank's Albrecht said.